 Root cause is the toxicity keeping you sick.
-Since the 1990’s, we have been increasingly exposed to glyphosate-based herbicides found in processed foods, on GMO crops like corn and soy, wheat and potatoes.
-We consume these foods and simultanesouly build up our toxic levels.
+Since the 1990s, we have been increasingly exposed to glyphosate-based herbicides found in processed foods, on GMO crops like corn and soy, wheat and potatoes.
+We consume these foods and simultaneously build up our toxic levels.
 For many, a gluten intolerance will follow the inability to detox these herbicides.

 Our personal care products are making us sick.
 They are known to be full of endocrine disruptors.
-What disrupts our endocrine system, makes us deficient in minerals, and has a detrimental effect on our microbiome will ultimately cause an effect on our mental health.
+What disrupts our endocrine system, makes us deficient in minerals, and has a detrimental effect on our microbiome will ultimately affect our mental health.